 The Treasurer's Office has one proprietary fund, the Central Check Mailing Service Revolving Fund.
 This fund is an internal service fund, used as an accounting device to accumulate and allocate costs for centralized check mailing services provided by the Treasurer's Office to other state agencies.

-The Central Check Mailing Service Revolving Fund's net assets increased by \$21,522.
-This is primarily due to an increase in fees charged by the fund.
-The fee increase was implemented in October 2007 after fiscal year 2007 ended with a net operating loss and significantly reduced the fund's cash balance.
+The Central Check Mailing Service Revolving Fund's net assets decreased by \$6,418.
+This is primarily due to an increase in operation expenditures.

 NEXT YEAR'S BUDGET